 There is research behind this.
 I read about it at the time in fact.
 They have a list of the studies you can look into yourself HERE… it is interesting work.

 Here is but one:

 Specially tinted Lenses Are Effective in Relieving Migraine Symptoms and Other Photophoba Conditions

 A review of photophobia treatments conducted by researchers from the John A Moran Eye Center at the University of Utah Health Sciences Center found FL-41 lenses to be effective in alleviating migraine pain and frequency, as well as overall light sensitivity in patients with photophobia.
 They suggest patients with migraine are especially sensitive to light with specific wavelengths, and FL-41 lenses help reduce symptoms by filtering out these wavelengths from the light spectrum.

 Source: Katz B, Digre K. Diagnosis, Pathophysiology and Treatment of Photophobia.
 Survey of Ophthalmology.
 2016.02.001 http://www.surveyophthalmol.com/article/S0039-6257(15)30007-2/abstract

 And they work.
 Simple as that.
 The light is far less aggressive.
 Wearing them you barely even notice the tint but light is softer and less painful to endure.
 These quite simply put are a migraine necessity.
-And frankly I have photosensitivity even when i do not have a migraine due to FM, just not as aggressive as when I have a migraine, so these are something value to have available all the time.
-It is like having Flux on your computer, it is one of those aids we can have that enables us to be in areas with horrible light conditions like florescent and so forth without having more aggravation from the existing migraine or triggering a migraine.
+And frankly I have photosensitivity even when I do not have a migraine due to FM, just not as aggressive as when I have a migraine, so these are something valuable to have available all the time.
+It is like having F.lux on your computer, it is one of those aids we can have that enables us to be in areas with horrible light conditions like fluorescent and so forth without having more aggravation from an existing migraine or triggering a migraine.